h8d13/Vase/README.md

-# VaseOS
+# Vase
 A testing suite to run VMs and perform system installations.
-Made for archlinux to be able to test installs without going into BIOS.
+> Made for archlinux to be able to test future installs without going into BIOS.

 ## Usage